Joy Grant-Ekong: Early life

 Joy Grant-Ekong was born in Lagos, Nigeria.
 She started production in 2003 when she joined the Ojo Ladipo Theatre troop and then moved to Wale Adenuga Productions as a continuity manager.

 Joy Grant-Ekong joined the M-Net's multicamera daily soap opera Tinsel from the second season and became the head of the department for director's assistants to the fourth season.

 Career

-In 2016, she produced a movie titled Babysitting Ejiro a M-Net movie by Victor Sanchez Aghahowa and a movie titled InLine directed by Tope Oshin, which was aired in cinemas nationwide in 2017.
+In 2016, she produced a movie titled Babysitting Ejiro, an M-Net movie by Victor Sanchez Aghahowa, and a movie titled InLine directed by Tope Oshin, which was aired in cinemas nationwide in 2017.

 Joy Grant-Ekong produced a feature-length film Mama Drama and Echoes in 2019.

-In 2020 she produced Hell Ride which won Best First feature international at the 2022 Toronto International Nollywood film festival (TINFF).
+In 2020, she produced Hell Ride, which won Best First feature international at the 2022 Toronto International Nollywood Film Festival (TINFF).

-In 2020 she was named among movie producers shaping Nigerian film industry by Vanguard.
+In 2020, she was named among movie producers shaping the Nigerian film industry by Vanguard.

-In 2021 she produced One Too Many.
+In 2021, she produced One Too Many.